This post may contain affiliate links.

 Ok- so that’s probably enough of the Finnish Spoon Cookie talk- you need the recipe already!
 We’re almost there.

-UPDATE: I’m back from a most amazing time in Finland!
+UPDATE: I’m back from the most amazing time in Finland!
 Here are some of my articles from the trip:

 - 15 Things To Do In Finland With Kids